Mirkomedia/Mern-practice/README.md

-Hello this is my first MERN stack application.
-It is a simple marketplace(bazaar) where users can submit their products to be displayed in a catalogue of wonderful creations and crude humor.

 About the Project

 Bazaar is a marketplace app built with the MERN (MongoDB, Express, React, Node.js) stack.
 This application allows users to add products with images, descriptions, and prices, which are then displayed in a catalog.
 The purpose of this project is to practice and demonstrate skills in full-stack development using MERN technologies.